nus-curantis/Data_collection/README.md

 ```

-3. A new csv file will be created with timestamp and labels
+3. The labelled csv file will be created with timestamp and labels

 Note:

-1. New activities needs to be updated in GitHub readme.
+1. New activities needs to be updated in GitHub readme and in label.json
 2. Inform if there is an error message from running the data_label.py file.

-# Dealing with the files
+### Dealing with the files

-1. Upload the generated csv file with labels to Dataset repo, in the correct User<id> folder
+1. Upload the generated csv file with labels to Dataset repo, in the correct Userid folder
 2. Pass the alogger and raw data file to us